 In this module you will develop an understanding of the theory and techniques for appraising financing and investment decisions.
 You will be introduced to concepts of risk and uncertainty in investment decision making and the assessment and management of risk in straightforward scenarios.
 You will look at how the role of capital markets in facilitating access to funding, learning how to estimate the weighted average cost of capital, and explain its implications for financing and investment decisions.
 You will evaluate a range of techniques for managing elements of working capital, including calculation of relevant ratios and the operating cash cycle.
 You will also become familiar with the techniques used to manage and assess inventory, trade receivables, cash and current liabilities.

-This module will introduce you to quantitative studies and develop your understanding of how they are employed in management and economics.
-In particular, you will look at how quantitative studies relate to differences, associations and relationships in groups and populations, and learn to apply a number of statistical techniques.
+In this module you will develop an understanding of quantitative studies and how they are employed in Management and Economics.
+You will look at how quantitative studies relate to differences, associations and relationships in groups and populations, and examine a range of statistical techniques.